HenrikBengtsson/BiocParallel.FutureParam/README.md

-# BiocParallel.FutureParam: A BiocParallelParam class using Futures
+# BiocParallel.FutureParam: A BiocParallelParam Class for Futures

 ## Introduction
 The [future] package provides a generic API for using futures in R.